kubernetes/enhancements/keps/sig-scheduling/5732-topology-aware-workload-scheduling/README.md

 latency / Pod Startup SLO may potentially increase especially for large clusters and fine grained topology constraints.

-We will measure the exact impact using performance benchmarks and scalability tests and update the section based on the results.
-The complexity of scheduling of a single worklaod is O(#pods * #nodes), which is comparable to the algorithm not using topology constraints, so the benchmarks are primarily to validate the potential inefficiencies of the implementation.
+The complexity of scheduling of a single workload is O(#pods * #nodes), which is comparable to the algorithm not using topology constraints, so the benchmarks are primarily to validate the potential inefficiencies of the implementation.
+The impact is tracked by the scheduler_perf `TopologyAwareScheduling` benchmark.

 ###### Will enabling / using this feature result in non-negligible increase of resource usage (CPU, RAM, disk, IO, ...) in any components?

-For large clusters and fine grained toplogy constraints we may observe some increase in CPU and RAM usage for kube-scheduler.
-The exact scale of this increase will be confirmed by scalability tests.
+For large clusters and fine grained topology constraints we may observe some increase in CPU and RAM usage for kube-scheduler, since each candidate placement is evaluated against a placement-scoped snapshot.
+The scale of this increase is tracked by the scheduler_perf `TopologyAwareScheduling` benchmark.

 ###### Can enabling / using this feature result in resource exhaustion of some node resources (PIDs, sockets, inodes, etc.)?